Do You Really Remember What You Think You Remember?

 The way you can test yourself is to try and remember what was going on around you in that snapshot of a moment as well as what happened just before that snapshot and just after.

 And if another person was with you, you can ask them for what they remember.
 See what stands out for them compared to what you remember.

 If you can’t get a full moving picture of the 5 minutes before and after that snapshot, that’s ok.
 It’s normal.
 And the further you go back in time, the fewer details you’ll likely remember.

 And it proves that making decisions on what we think happened in the past may not be the best use of our brain’s remarkable ability to create.

 Go ahead and look through some old pics now.

 Feel free to let me know in the comments below what you discover.

 In your corner,

 P.S. – I think there is a very healthy reason our memories devolve.
-I believe if we could remember everything we’ve been through, it would paralyze to move forward.
-As a human being, you are an overcomer.
-And if you truly remembered all you’ve been through, you’d be paralyzed to move forward.
+I believe if we could remember everything we’ve been through, it would paralyze our ability to move forward.
+As a human being, you are a creator.
+And if you truly remembered all you’ve been through, you’d be paralyzed to create again.
 So do the exercise mentioned above and rejoice in the fact that we are so wonderfully made that we can create a new future without needing to drag the past along with us.